rimsa/libsig/README.md

 ## Testing

-Compile and use a test program that orders numbers given in the argument's list:
+Compile a test program that orders numbers given in the argument's list. libsig works even when all of its symbols are stripped.

     $ cd libsig/tests
-    $ gcc test.c
+    $ gcc -o test test.c
+    $ strip -s test

+Now use this tool to record the libraries signature of this program.

-    $ valgrind -q --tool=libsig --records=records.csv -- ./a.out 15 4 8 16 42 23
+    $ valgrind -q --tool=libsig --records=records.csv -- ./test 15 4 8 16 42 23
     4 8 15 16 23 42

 Since this plugin supports multithreaded programs, the output file contains a commented line